aflapan/sparseKOS/README.md

 There are three functions in `sparseKOS`.

 The first is `SelectParams`, which implements the automatic variable select methods used in sparse kernel optimal scoring.
-There are three parameters returned: a Gaussian kernel parameter `Sigma`, a ridge parameter `Gamma`, and a sparaity parameter `Lambda`.
 The user is allowed to specify the values of either `Sigma` or both `Sigma, Gamma`.

  It has implementation
 ```